tuist/tuist/docs/docs/guides/dashboard/on-premise/install.md

 #### GitHub

-You will need to create a GitHub app.
-You can reuse the one you created for authentication.
+You will need to [create a GitHub app](https://docs.github.com/en/apps/creating-github-apps/about-creating-github-apps/about-creating-github-apps).
+You can reuse the one you created for authentication, unless you created an OAuth GitHub app.
 In the `Permissions and events`'s `Repository permissions` section, you will need to additionally set the `Pull requests` permission to `Read and write`.

 On top of the `TUIST_GITHUB_APP_CLIENT_ID` and `TUIST_GITHUB_APP_CLIENT_SECRET`, you will need the following environment variables: